 Castledermot Round Tower and the High Crosses nearby are a National Monument of Ireland.

-Also in the churchyard there are number of well preserved early Christian and medieval grave slabs and a holed “swearing” stone, another holed stone, and the only “hog-back” (a Scandinavian style grave marker) known in Ireland.
+Also, in the churchyard, there are several well-preserved early Christian and medieval grave slabs.
+And a holed “swearing” stone, another holed stone, and the only “hog-back” (a Scandinavian-style grave marker) known in Ireland.

-In Ireland about 120 round towers are thought once to have existed; most are in ruins, while eighteen to twenty are almost perfect.
-I`ve already discribed on my blog a stunning Timahoe Round Tower in County Laois.
-In County Carlow only one round tower can be found in St. Mullins and it’s only 1 meter of preserved wall.
+What`s more, in Ireland about 120 round towers are thought once to have existed.
+Most are in ruins, while eighteen to twenty are almost perfect.
+I`ve already described on my blog a stunning Timahoe Round Tower in County Laois.
+In County Carlow, only one round tower can be found in St. Mullins and it’s only 1 meter of preserved wall.

 Location of Castledermot Round Tower and High Crosses:

 Below are photos I took in July 2021.